OWASP/owasp-mastg/Document/0x06i-Testing-Code-Quality-and-Build-Settings.md

 - Use the `try!` expression to assert that the error won't occur.

-- Handle the error as a `Result` return:
+- Handle the generic error as a `Result` return:

 ```swift
 enum ErrorType: Error {